 Learn more about the LIHEAP application process in our free downloadable guide.

-How much does LIHEAP pay in Maryland?
+How much could LIHEAP pay in Maryland?

 In Maryland, LIHEAP is provided through several different programs.
 Each program provides financial assistance toward heating, cooling or electric bills.
 The Office of Home Energy Programs (OHEP) distributes grants to approved candidates to reduce the cost of utilities.
 The exact amount of these grants depends on a number of factors, such as income, fuel type, household size, energy costs and household type.

 Home energy assistance benefits are not paid to the applicant, but rather to the fuel or utility supplier on behalf of the household.
 Those enrolled in electricity assistance receive a credit toward their overall bill.
 Grant amounts are not identified until the state reviews the application and all included documents.